Ahmedhussein99/FCFS/README.md

 # FCFS
 FCFS python

-This version is limited to 3 options only
+This version is limited to 3 options/preferences only

 Start by creating a google form to collect your data ,once it is collected fill it in the template excel below: